THE lies in journalism are usually in what is not said, and what is deliberately ignored, rather than in what is actually reported.

 Quoting a Survation poll it tells its readers that a majority felt it was the best deal on offer (52 per cent versus 19 per cent) and that more people think MPs should back the deal than do not (41 per cent over 38 per cent).

-And yet a quick visit to the Survation website makes it clear the polling shows 49 per cent of those surveyed were totally opposed to the deal over 27 per cent in total support.
+And yet a quick visit to the Survation website makes it clear the polling shows 49 per cent of those surveyed were totally opposed to the deal, with just 27 per cent in total support.

 And only 37 per cent agreed that the current Brexit agreement was the best available option – a figure that would surely have been even lower if it were not for the fact it has been made blatantly clear this is the only option we are going to get from the EU unless we choose a hard Brexit.

 The only question left to ask then is, who is being blackmailed or bribed to produce such wretched propaganda?

 As for May’s “true grit”, it seems her only success of late has been in finally uniting the nation over Brexit since remainers and leavers alike appear agreed that the deal she has negotiated is awful.
 That is what happens when you spend the best part of two years telling the public that no deal is better than a bad deal, and then follow up after failing miserably in negotiations with the pitch that a really bad deal is better than no deal at all.

 The sad fact is that Brexit has turned into a national disaster, placing the nation in a pitiful lose-lose-lose situation.
 Either we reverse course and opt to remain in the EU and at the same time embrace the death of democracy.
 Or we fall out of the EU with no deal and accept the potential for an economically chaotic outcome.
 Or we sign up to an agreement that offers little of substance beyond a lot of hopes about things that might happen as a result of future negotiations, all the while leaving the EU very much in control at the same time as making us worse off and voiceless.